battaglr/friendly-queries/readme.md

 6. `$viewport-wider`
 7. `$viewport-widest`

-If you're familiar with Sass, the usage is very straight forward:
+If you’re familiar with Sass, the usage is very straight forward:

 ```scss
 selector {